kevinzhou96/grips-nec-2023/agents/under-development/Q_learning_0719/README.md

 You need two things "pip install negmas==0.9.8", "pip install scml==0.5.6".

-The problem of this Agent are lack of learning and reward is not utility function but only absolute of quantity
+The problem of this Agent are lack of learning, reward is not utility function but only absolute of quantity and there are some erros in learning

 I mayby put explanation of my code by monday.\
 This is a little explanation of letter version code\